 A Contract exists between the Supplier and the Customer when consideration by means of the payment and receipt of the deposit has been completed.

-The Dinghy Derrick system is specially made to order based upon the results of the survey undertaken on the Buyer’s yacht.
 We will deliver the Goods, to the Delivery Location by the time or within the agreed period or, failing an agreement, without undue delay and, in any event, not more than four months for a complete assembly and one month for spares after the day on which the Contract is entered into.

 We shall be under no liability for any delay or failure to deliver products if the delay or failure is wholly or partly caused by circumstances beyond our control.